bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/feed/index.md

 - The root URL of the website is `https://example.org`.
 - A RSS feed is generated for the route `/index.xml`.
 - The feed uses the resource `latest-posts` which returns all latest posts into its response payload items array `data`.
-- Each item/post from this payload items array is used to generate the feed items with the given informations.
+- Each item/post from this payload items array is used to generate the feed items with the given .

 ## Directives